erkghlerngm44/aniffinity/docs/getting_started/getting_started.rst

     $ coverage report

-You should be aiming for 100% coverage when running the tests.
+You should be aiming for 100% coverage in the tests.